coder543/asterias/README.md

+# Warning
+This is heavily outdated.
+This was started before Rust was finalized, and other projects came up.
+I would like to make a GUI library in Rust one day, but this will need to be reworked significantly, and not much was ever completed.

 # Asterias Toolkit
 Asterias is a graphical toolkit that is intended to be both easy to use and easily extended at the SDL2 layer, so it is both high-level and low-level.
 It is